-Penal Code 137 PC is the California statute that makes it a crime for a person to give, or offer to give, any bribe to a witness for the purpose of influencing the person’s testimony or statements to law enforcement.
-A violation is a felony punishable by up to four years in jail or prison.
+California Penal Code § 137 PC makes it a crime to give (or offer to give) a bribe to a witness for the purpose of influencing the person’s testimony or statements to law enforcement.
+Doing so is a felony punishable by up to four years in jail or prison.

 While this statute makes it a crime for someone to bribe a witness, Penal Code 138 PC makes it a criminal offense for a witness to take a bribe.